Kong/docs.konghq.com/app/docs/0.11.x/clustering.md

 the datastore.

-When multiple datacenters or regions are being used (or any other reason to suspect latency in datastore updates) then please validate the [db_update_propagation][db_update_propagation] setting to match accordingly.
+When multiple datacenters or regions are being used (or any other reason to suspect latency in datastore updates) then please adjust the [db_update_propagation][db_update_propagation] setting to match accordingly.